armchair-traveller/fm-template/README.md

 ## Overview

-Config and tech stack is subject to change, branches are used as backups of old versions; any adjustments will create a new branch when starting a new challenge.
+Config and tech stack is subject to change, any adjustments will create a new version right before starting a new challenge.

-Semantic version description per branch by `num`-`tech` e.g. 1-svelte-packify, 2-react-nextcel
+Releases are tagged by semantic version description e.g. `num`-`tech` 1-svelte-packify, 2-react-nextcel

-README tracks current tech details that're not mentioned as a package.
+README tracks current tech details that're not mentioned as a package, as well as additional required config (like global names, styles, and variables, unless it has a TODO to mark it).

 ## Tech